MarufxAlchemist/Telegram-scrapper/CONTRIBUTING.md

 ### Reporting Bugs

 If you find a bug, please create an issue with:
-- A clear, descriptive title
+- A clear, descriptive title.
 - Detailed steps to reproduce the issue
 - Expected vs. actual behavior
 - Your environment (OS, Python version, etc.)